 Just be warned: Not all 2-carat diamond rings live up to the hype.
 You’ll find a range of styles, shapes, and qualities as you shop for a 2-carat diamond; and it’s worth noting that a higher price may not necessarily mean a better stone.

 Diamond Size vs. Diamond Carat

-When it comes to diamonds, it’s not uncommon for people to confuse carat for size.
-But the truth is that while a higher carat diamond will generally appear larger than a lower carat diamond, the reality is that carats are a measurement of weight, not size.
+When it comes to diamonds, it’s not uncommon for people to confuse carat with size.
+While a higher carat diamond will generally appear larger than a lower carat diamond, the reality is that carats are a measurement of weight, not size.
 Size refers to a diamond’s appearance — specifically, how large it looks.

 Diamond size refers to factors such as the table surface area, which is the visible ‘top’ of the diamond as it sits in a ring.
 As such, certain diamond shapes will naturally appear larger or smaller than other shapes of the same carat.